rpatil524/adgm-kg1/README.md

 and text feeds were parsed by ML to extract events, event's time, event's place, entities involved and other supplementary information and store that in the Knowledge DB for a downstream analysis.
-Find more details on how it is applicable to the RegTech and compliance and more insights for higher level vision of the Knowledge Graph project [here in athe article at Linkedin](https://www.linkedin.com/pulse/unboxing-skynet-regulatory-compliance-vladimir-ershov/?trackingId=LtVM0rfPFtYOUjR2%2BF1c8w%3D%3D)
+Find more details on how it is applicable to the RegTech and compliance and more insights for higher level vision of the Knowledge Graph project [here in the article at Linkedin](https://www.linkedin.com/pulse/unboxing-skynet-regulatory-compliance-vladimir-ershov/?trackingId=LtVM0rfPFtYOUjR2%2BF1c8w%3D%3D)

 # Getting started